intern in DC

 In addition to these fundamentals, EMU grounds students in justice-oriented knowledge and skills in which EMU has particular expertise – alternative dispute resolution, restorative justice, bridging cultural chasms and standing up for human rights.
 EMU was the first North American Mennonite institution to offer a pre-law minor and a student law society, Res Judicata.

 The pre-law minor is an interdisciplinary and interdepartmental minor, designed to complement a variety of majors to prepare students for a range of careers.
 For example, you could practice as an attorney, be a mediator, work in international development or politics, or promote restorative justice practices in the court system and other venues, such as educational institutions.
 Here are some other ideas:

 - human rights work

 - juvenile justice

 The minor requires 18 SH (which includes an internship).
 Download the history course catalog for course and curriculum details.

 EMU pre-law students learn to understand and articulate contending positions – a skill necessary for working with legal systems in our diverse world – here on campus or in another culture.
 Professors and students approach law through interdisciplinary, multi-cultural and cross-border knowledge and experiences.

 Through an internship and courses in logic, ethics, human rights, political studies, theology, business, restorative justice, peacebuilding and development, and applied sociology, you will examine the impact of socio-legal systems on life in this country and around the globe.

-Many students participate in EMU’s Washington D.C. internship program and intern on Capitol, at social justice advocacy firms, etc.
+Many students participate in EMU’s Washington D.C. internship program and intern on Capitol Hill, at social justice advocacy firms, etc.

 Available to students in any program